pavitranew/session-3/readme.md

 ### Express

-The local server we are using (browser sync or live server) won't cut it when it comes to all the features needed to develop a website with all the http services we will need.
+The local server we are using (browser sync or live server) won't cut it when it comes to all the features needed to develop a website with the http services we will need.

 Express is a framework for building web applications on Node.js.
 It simplifies the server creation process that is already available in Node and allows you to use JavaScript as your server-side language.

 Aside: Here is the [generator](https://expressjs.com/en/starter/generator.html).

-Note the directory structure and the use of [Pug](https://pugjs.org/api/getting-started.html) as a template tool.
-Here's a [Pug converter](http://www.html2jade.org).
-Note: Jade was renamed to Pug due to a software trademark claim.
+Note the directory structure and the use of [Pug](https://pugjs.org/api/getting-started.html) as the default templating tool.

 Let's look at the canonical "Hello world" [example](https://expressjs.com/en/starter/hello-world.html).